ConsensusGroup/Haystack/README.md

 BTC: **bc1qxn43qemy0jwuhch3vktyhkxmzumtsafx8nl5te**
 ETH: **0xBd6ECEA2C8E9EeB2fFe5B2a07d8D3C900c1F48C8**

-For any developers that want to help out with the project feel free to contact us directly and we can fill you in on some other details.
+For any developers that want to help out with the project feel free to contact us directly on discord (woywoy123#91841).

+## Error Reporting
+If there are any run time issues that you encounter whilst running the app please raise an issue on GitHub with a log of the errors that you encountered.
+Any bugs that are reported are greatly appreciated.

 ## **__Introduction to HayStack:__**